 Friday 25th May

 The opening evening of the weekend will include a drinks reception in the historic setting of the Presentation Centre, Convent Road, Enniscorthy, overlooked by stunning views of Vinegar Hill Battlefield.
+The reception will be hosted by Cllr Keith Doyle, Chairperson Enniscorthy Municipal District.
 This will be followed by a welcome address and key note speech.

 19.00 Drinks Reception